Chlorurus microrhinos: Description

 Chlorurus microrhinos usually grows to be about 80 cm long.
-These parrotfishes are greenish blue, with a brilliant blue band behind the corner of the mouth and a wide blue patch along the head.
-Rarely some individuals may be uniformly yellowish-tan.
+These parrotfish are greenish blue, with a brilliant blue band behind the corner of the mouth and a wide blue patch along the head.
+Rarely, some individuals may be uniformly yellowish-tan.
 The cheek is crossed by an irregular line, below which the colour is usually greenish-yellow.
-Larger fishes are uniformly dark, greenish brown, turning into greenish blue only with age, but they do not undergo as radical a color change with growth as do other scarids.
+Larger fishes are uniformly dark, greenish brown, turning greenish blue only with age, but they do not undergo as radical a colour change with growth as do other scarids.

-They have nine dorsal spines, 10 dorsal soft rays, 3 anal spines and 9 anal soft ray.
-The tail is crescent shaped in large terminal males, while in juveniles is rounded.
+They have nine dorsal spines, 10 dorsal soft rays, 3 anal spines, and 9 anal soft rays.
+The tail is crescent-shaped in large terminal males, while in juveniles it is rounded.
 Adults show large exposed blue-green tooth plates, with one or two canines on each side of the upper plate.

 Large males develop a prominent forehead (hence the common name of blunt-head parrotfishes).
 Juveniles are black with some horizontal white stripes.

 Some geographic variation exists between Red Sea, Western Indian Ocean, and Pacific populations, and an unusual reddish-tan phase occurs in the central Pacific.